banner raspberry pi os bookworm wallpaper

 • Download Raspberry Pi Imager for your system:

-• Once downloaded, follow the installation steps you’d use for any application on your computer.
+• Once downloaded, install it the way you’d install any application on your computer.

-On Windows, it’s a double click on the file, and the next, next, next.
+On Windows, it’s a double click on the file, and the next, next, next buttons.

-Hardware ready, software installed, you’re ready to move to the installation procedure.
+With your hardware ready and software installed, you’re ready to move on to the flashing procedure.

-Flashing Raspberry Pi OS to an SD card
+Flashing Raspberry Pi OS onto an SD card

 Most of you will use your computer to copy the system files onto your SD card.
 To do this, you need an SD card slot, or a USB to micro-SD adapter if you don’t have a slot available on your computer (or want to use your Pi directly).